 By Leigh Carey At some point in time, we all have to take medication from the Doctor to make us feel better.
 We explain our symptoms and medical professionals make the best choice as to what drugs would help to cure or manage our illness.
 Some drugs, or groups of drugs are well known….
 Pain … Continue reading What Are You On?

-by Leigh Carey If anyone has ever seen “My Fair Lady” or read Pygmalion, they will know that in teaching Eliza Doolittle how to behave appropriately in polite society, she is told that the safe topics of conversation are the weather and everybody's health.
-Even if you haven't, that's got to sound familiar to most … Continue reading The Dreaded ‘M’ Word
+by Leigh Carey Talking about the weather If anyone has ever seen “My Fair Lady” or read Pygmalion, they will know that in teaching Eliza Doolittle how to behave appropriately in polite society, she is told that the safe topics of conversation are the weather and everybody's health.
+Even if you haven't, that's got to … Continue reading The Dreaded ‘M’ Word